tejasvajaitly/alma/README.md

 Design Choices
 Next.js Framework:

-Chosen for its server-side rendering capabilities, static site generation, and overall flexibility for building modern web applications.
 No State Management Library:

 At this stage, the application only requires simple data fetching and display, which is effectively managed by React Query.